Outline#

 An unsuccessful response will be of the form:

-You will have to write the code to forward these requests, parse them correctly and build the response strings, but the code you are provided with includes functions to look for valid time slots to insert a flight into already.
+You will have to write the code to forward these requests, parse them correctly and build the response strings, but the code you are provided with includes functions to look for valid time slots to insert a train arrival into already.

 The following is a graphical representation of what time slots the above example request could be placed in:

-For testing purposes, we require that flights are scheduled as early as possible and in the lowest gate number possible.
+For testing purposes, we require that train arrivals are scheduled as early as possible and in the lowest platform number possible.

-Once we’ve scheduled landing times for flights, it will be useful for other clients to be able to find out when we scheduled those flights.
+Once we’ve scheduled arrival times for trains, it will be useful for other clients to be able to find out when we scheduled those trains to arrive.
 These requests will be in the following form:

 The meaning of each of the values (all of which are 4-byte integers) is as follows:

-• plane_id: The id number of the plane that the client wishes to look up.
+station_num: The specific station to forward the request to (i.e. where the train wishes to arrive).train_id: The id number of the train that the client wishes to look up.

-These commands are processed by searching each gate in the airport for time slots that are occupied by the given plane.
-You may assume that all plane ids will be unique (i.e. there will only ever be one request to schedule a flight with id N).
+These commands are processed by searching each platform in the station for time slots that are occupied by the given train.

-The third request type required will allow clients to request information associated with a specific gate:
+The third request type required will allow clients to request information associated with a specific platform:

 The meaning of each of the values (all of which are 4-byte integers) is as follows: